bfahm/DFT-Calculator/README.md

 	 - `Complex.h` Header file for the custom Complex Numbers code
 	 - `main.cpp`	Main code file, contains functions and Complex.h utilization
 	 - `main.out` Output of G++ compiler to be used to run the program
- - Run the app from `run.bat` file (support infinite looping to try multiple problems without having to restart the bash)
+ - Run the app from `run.bat` file (supports infinite looping to try multiple problems without having to restart the bash)

 *The `.cpp` file has comments implemented to try to explain the code as easy as possible, although, the header file `.h` don't yet have comments, but I think it is pretty much straight forward there.*